-He began downhill skiing in the village Shukolovo, not far from his native village Dedenevo.
+Actually, he began downhill skiing in the village Shukolovo, not far from his native village Dedenevo.
 Valentin Shirokov was his first coach.
 At the age of 15 Alexander joined CSKA, where his coach was Victor Talyanov.
 As a part of the USSR national team he was trained by Leonid Tyagachev.

-Zhirov made his debut in the World Cup on February 7, 1979 in Oslo and took 23th place.
+Zhirov made his debut in the World Cup on February 7, 1979 in Oslo and took the 23th place.

 On January 8, 1980 in the Bavarian Lenggries on the slalom track 21-year-old Soviet newcomer was able to take the second place.
 Zhirov was ahead of such famous skiers like Ingemar Stenmark, Phil Mare Gustav Tony, Andreas Wenzel.

 In February 1980, at the Olympic Games in Lake Placid, Alexander took the 9th place in the giant slalom.

 After the Winter Olympics 1980 Zhirov continued his successful performance in the World Cup.
 In the US and Canada, Alexander was among the 10 best sportsmen in the slalom and giant slalom.
 What is more, on March 10 he became the second in the Italian Cortina d’Ampezzo.

 On December 10, 1980 in the Italian Madonna di Campiglio, Alexander was the second in the giant slalom.